Jaafar-G/ctf-writeups/RopEmporium/badchars.md

 Step 3: How to change the bytes into the correct values

 Knowing the above knowledge, I decided to take the altered string and place it into the correct memory value.
 I used the same method as the last challenge so please refer to my write4 writeup to see how that is done.
-After doing this i used the add gadget at address 0x40062c to alter the string fl`f-twt at the byte positions that were altered from flag.txt.
+After doing this i used the add gadget at address 0x40062c to alter the string fl`f-twt at the byte positions ( shown below in full exploit ) that were altered from flag.txt.
 This resulted in me obtaining the correct string 'flag.txt'.
 I then popped this into rdi and then received the flag.

 Proof of Concept: Flag & Exploit